evanx/redex/README.md

 Notes:
 - Redix and Nginx can be used together e.g. where one proxies requests to the other
 - We intend to reduce the feature gap between Redix and Nginx

+### Alternative: js-csp

+Analysis still required.

+### Alternative: node-csp

+Analysis still required.

 ## Road map